Five popular songs with unexpected meanings

 - Madonna's "Like a Virgin" may seem like the ultimate document to femininity, but songwriter Billy Steinberg was the guy who wrote those words, and he wasn't always sure that they were actually meant to be for a female singer.
 Nor did he think another song of his, "I Touch Myself" by Divinyls, was obviously meant for a female singer.
 "I mean, it might sound silly to think of a guy singing those songs," Steinberg explained to SongFacts.
 "But when I wrote those lyrics I wasn't thinking that they were intended just for a woman to sing.
 But I guess maybe they were better for a woman to sing."

 - Eddy Grant's "Electric Avenue," outside the context of its 1982 release, sounds like a really awesome night on the town.
 Sorry to tell you that it's actually about a really awful night on the town—specifically, the 1981 Brixton Riots, a wide-scale riot in the U.K. that involved as many as 5,000 people and led to dozens of injuries and arrests.
-The riots actually has a number of parallels with the more recent Ferguson protests in the U.S.
+The riots actually have a number of parallels with the more recent Ferguson protests in the U.S.

 Translating foreign-language pop into American